Biological Diversity Act, 2002 and Patenting of Biological Inventions in India – Part I (Section – 6)

 The Indian Patents Act, 1970 added microorganisms under the purview of patentability through the Patents (Amendment) Act, 2002, in compliance with the TRIPS.

-According to Section 3(j) of the Patents Act, 1970, a plant, animal, seeds and biological processes, apart from microorganisms are not patentable.
-Therefore, section 3(j) of the Indian patents act, allows patentability of microorganisms.
+According to Section 3(j) of the Patents Act, 1970, a plant, animal, seeds, and biological processes, apart from microorganisms are not patentable.
+Therefore, section 3(j) of the Indian patents act, allows the patentability of microorganisms.

 The landmark judgment of the Calcutta High court in the case of Dimminaco A.G. v.
-Controller of Patents & Designson 15th January, 2001, prior to the 2002 amendment in the patents act, 1970 established a benchmark in the field of micro-biological research.
-In this case, an appeal was filed against the Assistant Controller of Patents & Designs, wherein, the process for preparation of infectious Bursitis Vaccine was refused on the grounds that the process of preparation of vaccine that contained a living virus cannot be considered manufacture and that a vaccine comprising of a living virus cannot be considered a substance or inanimate object.
-The court in this case reversed the decision of the Assistant controller and held that, the process of preparing a vendible commodity containing a living substance is not excluded from the purview of the word, ‘manufacture’ and that the controller erred in denying patent protection to the vaccine just because it contained a live virus.
-Furthermore, the end product was novel, capable of industrial application and was useful for protecting poultry against contagious Bursitis infection, thus making the process an invention.
-The court further allowed the appeal and directed the petitioner’s patent application to be reconsidered within two months of the publication/delivery of the judgement.
+Controller of Patents & Designs on 15th January 2001, prior to the 2002 amendment in the patents act, 1970 established a benchmark in the field of microbiological research.
+In this case, an appeal was filed against the Assistant Controller of Patents & Designs, wherein, the process for the preparation of infectious Bursitis Vaccine was refused on the grounds that the process of preparation of vaccine that contained a living virus cannot be considered manufacture and that a vaccine comprising of a living virus cannot be considered a substance or inanimate object.
+The court, in this case, reversed the decision of the Assistant controller and held that, the process of preparing a vendible commodity containing a living substance is not excluded from the purview of the word, ‘manufacture’ and that the controller erred in denying patent protection to the vaccine just because it contained a live virus.
+Furthermore, the end product was novel, capable of industrial application, and was useful for protecting poultry against contagious Bursitis infection, thus making the process an invention.
+The court further allowed the appeal and directed the petitioner’s patent application to be reconsidered within two months of the publication/delivery of the judgment.

 Thus, the current scenario in India w.r.t. patents in microorganisms is still at an infancy stage and needs progression.

-Author: Vartika Prasad, student of X Semester BBA LL.B.(H), Amity Law School, Noida, intern at Khurana & Khurana, Advocates and IP Attorneys.
+Author: Vartika Prasad, student of X Semester BBA LL.B.(H), Amity Law School, Noida, an intern at Khurana & Khurana, Advocates and IP Attorneys.
 In case of any queries please contact/write back to us at [email protected].